mahady-manana/betatuto-docs/docs/javascript/Array/ArrayPrototypeIndexOf.md

 ---
 tag: "javascript"
-slug: "/javascript/array/array-prototype-indexof"
+slug: "/javascript/array/index-of"
 date: "2022-11-24"
 title: Array.prototype.indexOf()
-description: "This page is a reference for the JavaScript Array method Array.prototype.indexOf()."
+description: "Array.prototype.indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present."
 category: "Array Methods"
 order: 3
 githubPath: /javascript/Array/ArrayPrototypeIndexOf.md
+contributor:
-contributor: [{ name: "Mahady Manana", link: "https://www.betatuto.com/" }]
+  [{ name: "Mahady Manana", link: "https://twitter.com/MahadyManana" }]
 ---

 ## Overview.

-The `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present.
+The `Array.prototype.indexOf()` method returns the first index at which a given element can be found in the array, or `-1` if it is not present.

 ## Syntax